TAIsRich/chuwa0116/ShortQuestions/hw9.md

 ## 13. use stream api to get the average of the array [20, 3, 78, 9, 6, 53, 73, 99, 24, 32].
     double average = Arrays.stream(arr).average().getAsDouble();

+## 14. Finish part of the Redbook project

+## 15. Try to write the CRUD api for a new application Cassandra-Blog